along with the website i decided to start this blog and use it to offer insights into the creation process of the soon to be released models.

 Its name is “Kou Print” by Olia Pishchanska.

 I fell in love with the photograph’s mysterious mood.
-What are those kind of figures doing in the woods?
+What are those figures doing in the woods?

 Are they some sort of evil cultists, or instead good people attuned with nature in the middle of a ceremony?